 One important thing you need to look at before buying a first home is your credit rating.
 If you have poor credit, it’s going to be harder to get a mortgage, so this is the first thing you’re going to want to tackle before you head to the banks.

 Manage your credit score

 It might just be a case of paying off a little more from your credit card, making sure you’re on the electoral register or using Creditfix.co.uk to help you with some of your debt.

 It can feel really daunting to even look at your credit score, but you can’t work on it if you don’t know where it currently is.
 If you don’t have any credit at all, you can start building it up by getting a credit card, making a few small purchases each month and paying it off in full.

 Decide on your must-haves and deal-breakers

-You might not be in the right position to buy a house in the next few months, but that doesn’t mean that you can’t start planning and preparing ahead.
+You might not be considering buying a first home in the next few months, but that doesn’t mean that you can’t start planning and preparing ahead.
 It helps to work towards a goal, and the sooner you start planning, saving and decluttering, the smoother the process is going to be when you get around to it.
 Happy house hunting!